1ynxy/mesh-net/README.md

 This project aims to provide a "plug & play" solution to handling dynamic mesh networks for communicating game state data.
 In order to provide a library that is as accessible as possible certain aspects will be abstracted.
 Sockets, for example, will be hidden, and peers will instead be addressed using Unique User Identification Numbers (UUIDs) which are consistent across the network.
 Events will be reduced to connections and disconnections.
 Reconnecting will be handled as autonomously as possible, requiring little or no intervention by the user.
 The primary protocol that differentiates network events and game data and communicates message targets and sources will be hidden.
 Although this has the potential to reduce the flexibility of the library it will hopefully open up use to programmers with less experience in the lower level handling of such systems.

-### unattainable targets
+### 2.4.1 unattainable targets

 The time given for this project is limited and existing expertise when it comes to network handling is minimal.
 Because of this there are a number of tasks which might not be completed by the deadline.
 These tasks may compromise the reliability of the network but should not prevent a basic demonstration of the concept from running.
 Hurdles that might not be overcome include handling of the disparity between WAN and LAN networks, as this requires a larger amount of IP address handling and comparison, and the persistence of game state data itself, as this utilises the same principles as persistent network imaging does, only on a different layer of the network.
 Anti-cheat and exploitation methods will also very likely not be implemented, as they are not necessary for the operation of the network and involve multiple other disciplines in programming that have not been explored.

 The resulting library with likely work either solely on WAN or over LAN, but will not handle a combination of the two reliably.
 To do so would require another module to handle ip addresses in more depth, able to differentiate between a local device and a connection from outside the network, and able to determine port forward availability.
-In order to reduce the difficulties in testing the network will likely only be tested across a range of local machines, although this does not provide an accurate real world scenario as latency times will be much lower; a factor which might greatly influence the reliability of the network.
+In order to reduce the difficulties in testing, the network will likely only be tested across a range of local machines, although this does not provide an accurate real world scenario as latency times will be much lower; a factor which might greatly influence the reliability of the network.

-## theory, design, & methodology
+## chapter 3 : theory, design, & methodology

-### target device architecture
+### 3.1 target device architecture

 The eventual goal is to write the library to be as portable as possible, but due to the difference in the way sockets behave between platforms and architectures there will always be some outliers.
 The most popular systems include Windows, Linux, and MacOS, but these can provide overlap with alternative, similarly structured systems.
 Programs that will build for Linux will often also build for MacOS and OpenBSD or FreeBSD, for example.
 Because of this, Linux seems to be the best target architecture that will allow for the largest number of potential devices.
 A choice should be made between the different CPU architectures, such as x86-x64, x86, and ARM, with the potential inclusion of newer architectures such as Risc-V. Because x86-x64 based machines often are more capable than the alternatives it might be easiest to develop solely for this architecture, especially as most development machines will also be compatible, but this does not mean that the library can't be test built for a lower-power architecture such as ARM.
 The addition of ARM devices decreases the cost of testing, as they often are cheap to purchase and set up, allowing for a small debugging network to be constructed easily.
 Windows is a lot less easily available on ARM devices than Linux or OpenBSD is, which also negatively effects the cost of development for Windows systems.

 To aide in multi-platform development the language used will be C++.
 Unlike a lot of languages which compile to byte-code and which must be interpreted by the system or by a virtual environment, such as with C# or Java, C++ is compiled into machine code which can run anywhere (or at least anywhere it is compiled for).
 C++ also provides good implementations of the Posix compliant and WinSock libraries for network construction, as well as a range of tools and data structures which will be useful.
 As the platform chosen is Linux and the language is C++ it becomes obvious that the build system will be GCC.
 The construction of Makefiles can be simplified using tools such as CMake.

-### posix versus win32
+### 3.1.1 posix versus win32

 Nearly all platforms aside from Windows are Posix compliant.
 These include MacOS, Android, FreeBSD, most flavours of Linux, and OpenBSD.
-Recently Microsoft released the Windows Subsystem for Linux, or WSL, which provides a compatibility layer between Linux and Windows, allowing for Unix sockets support among other tools.
+Recently Microsoft released the Windows Subsystem for Linux, or WSL, which provides a compatibility layer between Linux and Windows, allowing for Unix sockets support [?] among other tools.
 Due to this, and the choice of Linux as a development system, Posix is the best target for development, although some flavours of Linux and some more obscure Unix based operating systems implement aspects of socket handling in mildly different ways, complicating things a little.

-### required libraries
+### 3.2 required libraries

 The libraries utilised must be picked to be as architecture and platform agnostic as possible.
 This means that they provide implementations for each of the platforms that will be targeted, and abstract away the handling of which to use.
 Most of the standard libraries for string, vector, and queue data types will be used, as will the libraries for handling threads, atomic variables, mutexes, and conditional variables.